 When a friend recently shared a link to this article about the negative, long-term impact of not answering a baby’s cries, several people commented.
 One mom wrote a heart-breaking comment, “Wish I had read this 12 years ago.
 My first-born was a crier and the pediatrician even told me to let her cry it out.
 Now at 13 we are dealing with what is above normal distrust and inability to relate to others and a whole realm of emotional issues.”
 The article, and the comments, got me thinking about answering our children’s cries, and providing them with nurturing, loving attention…at all ages.

-When I had my first-born eighteen years ago, there was a well-known baby nurse who catered to new parents.
+When I had my first-born twenty years ago, there was a well-known baby nurse who catered to new parents.
 She would come live with the family for two weeks, as soon as they got home from the hospital, and “get the baby on a schedule” immediately.
 She was booked well in advance, and new moms swore by her method of letting their newborn baby cry between the exactly-every-four-hour feedings.
 Her baby protégés got on schedule quickly.

 At the time, I was horrified at the thought of (1) Having someone else take care of my baby and (2) Letting my baby cry when she was hungry or needed comfort.
 So, I did what most new moms do and muddled tiredly through the early weeks, getting to know my baby and what she needed and taking turns with her dad holding, rocking, and feeding.
 Since she was born four weeks early and was only five pounds at birth, we were told to feed her frequently.
 We even had to WAKE HER UP to feed her if she didn’t wake up on her own.
 Thankfully, our other children were full-term, and we could follow our “never wake a sleeping baby” rule.
 But I digress.
 It felt right to me to respond when she cried, and after a few months, without even realizing how it happened, we were on a fairly predictable feeding schedule, and she was sleeping decently well.
 Did she cry?
 Yes.
 There were a few times when she was about three months old (I think) when she cried A LOT.
 We tried to comfort her but weren’t very successful.
 We always blamed it on teething or colic, but it was probably our own ineptitude.
 At least we held her, fed her, and tried to soothe her when she was crying.
 We definitely answered our baby’s cries as best we could.